 This Report contains certain climate-related statements which are subject to uncertainties, limitations, risks and assumption associated with climate-related information and the ever-changing environment we operate in.
-The information in this Report should be read in conjunction with the qualifications and guidance included in this Report as well as the 2024 Climate Report available at commbank.com.au/2024climatereport.

 Non-IFRS information

 Readers should also be aware that certain financial data in this Report may be considered "non-International Financial Reporting Standards financial measures" (non-IFRS measures) under Regulatory Guide 230 'disclosing non-IFRS financial information' published by ASIC, including, Net Profit After Tax - ("cash basis"), earnings per share ("cash basis"), dividend payout ratio ("cash basis") and dividend cover ("cash basis").
 Although the Group believes that these "non-IFRS" measures provide a useful means through which to examine the underlying performance of the business, such "non-IFRS measures" do not have a standardised meaning prescribed by Australian Accounting Standards or IFRS and therefore may not be comparable to similarly titled measures presented by other entities.
 They should be considered as supplements to the financial statement measures that have been presented in accordance with the Australian Accounting Standards or IFRS and not as a replacement or alternative for them.
 Readers are cautioned not to place undue reliance on any such measures.